Delivery Service Software: The Best Tools for Restaurants and Retailers to Manage Deliveries

 Each of these businesses were able to get proof-of-delivery, and split deliveries easily between drivers without having to work out the best routes.

-If you’re a retailer or small business needing route planning, unlimited stops, route monitoring, real-time tracking of driver ETAs, and proof-of-delivery capture, sign up for a fourteen-day free trial of Circuit.
+If you’re a retailer or small business needing route planning, unlimited stops, route monitoring, real-time tracking of driver ETAs, and proof-of-delivery capture, sign up for a free trial of Circuit.

 Two Free Alternatives for Retailers and Small Businesses